nuSTORM/gnomon/doc/source/install.rst

 We will explain how to install all of these packages in the following section.

-Step-by-Step Installation: Ubuntu 11.10
+Step-by-Step Installation
 ---------------------------------------

-Although Gnomon can run on any CUDA-supported Linux distribution or Mac OS X, we strongly recommend the use of Ubuntu 11.10 for Gnomon testing and development.
-For these instructions, we will assume you are starting with a fresh Ubuntu 11.10 installation.
+Although Gnomon can run on any Linux distribution or Mac OS X, we recommend the use of Ubuntu 11.10 or Mac OS X for Gnomon testing and development.
+For these instructions, we will assume you are starting with a fresh Ubuntu 11.10 or fresh Mac OS X 10.7.3 installation.
+Notes about using Scientific Linux can be found in the :doc:`faq`.

-Steps 1 and 2 will require root privileges, but the remaining steps will be done in your home directory without administrator intervention.
+Steps 1 will require root privileges, but the remaining steps will be done in your home directory without administrator intervention.

-Step 1: Prereqs
+Step 1: Prerequisites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This step is where the installation instructions diverge depending on which operating system you are using.
+Please find your package manager and distribution below.
+If you do not see your distribution, then please notify the developers if you are successful in installing gnomon on your unsupported distribution and any changes to the instructions you had to make.

 ``apt-get`` packages from Ubuntu package manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~